 If a student earns any combination of three D, F or W grades in a single required major course (including a grade excluded from the GPA calculation), then the student will be immediately dismissed from the program.
 A student may appeal one grade within seven business days after grades are posted.
 This appeal will be considered by a department committee, and a decision will be rendered before the last day of add/drop of the subsequent semester.
 In the case of exceptional circumstances, the committee may grant the student a fourth attempt to complete the course with a minimum grade of C. If the student does not earn a minimum grade of C on the fourth attempt, he or she will be immediately dismissed from the program.

-All departments in the School of Engineering follow the above general policy of reasonable progress, unless they choose to replace them with more restrictive rules.
+All departments in the College of Engineering follow the above general policy of reasonable progress, unless they choose to replace them with more restrictive rules.
 These rules would be described in the “Special requirements” section of the individual curriculum outline.

 Because of the rotating nature of higher level technical electives in the computer science program and the student’s planned graduation date, computer science students may not be able to take advantage of the repeat course option offered by the university.
 Students should be aware of this rotating schedule and plan accordingly.

 In some cases, students may be required to take foundation courses as the result of placement tests in order to prepare themselves to enter the required courses in mathematics, sciences or languages.
 Credit received for these foundation courses does not count toward the baccalaureate degree.

 All VCU College of Engineering course subjects are exempt from the historical repeat option; students taking CLSE, CMSC, EGMN, EGRB, EGRE or ENGR courses will not be allowed to file the historical repeat option in the case of a D or F in those courses.